xtexx/central/content/post/2025/03/02-tracking-repos.md

 ### git-subtree

 `git-subtree(1)` is a relatively little-used feature.
 It is in the official repository of Git, but in `contrib/`.
 It can create a merge committing pulling a repo into your super-repo, while keeping all commit histories.
-An example if [how I manage the WMGMC fork of Phorge](https://git.cnuser.wiki/wmgmc/phorge/commit/c61314105933dfe5293aeca0e51cc84488444ce5) and the Xensor V fork of MediaWiki.
+An example is [how I manage the WMGMC fork of Phorge](https://git.cnuser.wiki/wmgmc/phorge/commit/c61314105933dfe5293aeca0e51cc84488444ce5) and the Xensor V fork of MediaWiki.

 Pros are that history is kept and we can merge future changes easily (by `git subtree merge` or `git merge -Xsubtree=`).
 We can also overview changes across all sub-repos when running `git log`.